 What is marginal analysis?
 Marginal analysis involves considering the effects of small changes (additions or subtractions) to a current situation.
 For example, students have scarce leisure time.
 If an hour becomes available the student needs to ask him/herself how that hour should best be spent.
 Should the student spend that hour reading a book on economics, or sleeping, or hanging out with friends?
 If a greater benefit is believed to come from reading an economics book than by sleeping an extra hour, then the student will choose reading the book.
 This would be a marginal analysis decision.

 Efficiently using our resources to maximize our benefits is an essential economics concern.
 For example, a business owner might debate if bringing on an additional worker would be beneficial to the company.
 An additional worker would cost $15 per hour.
 But that additional worker would increase profits by $20 per hour.
 The business owner would hire the new worker because of the increase in value of $5 per hour.
+Decisions made by individuals and institutions are usually very close to the decisions predicted by marginal analysis.

 In an earlier discussion about scarcity, the claim was made that economics is about making choices because of the problem of scarcity.
 In economic terms, these choices are referred to as opportunity costs.
 The discussion below will explore in more detail the concept of opportunity cost.